Lolhostis/Blog/README.md

 # Description
-Creation of a health/medical news blog in php
+Creation of a health/medical news blog in php - 2021

+# Authors
+L'HOSTIS Loriane & ALLEMAND Arnaud